anna099/hegel/observing-reason/1-observing.md

 The only way to overcome this problem is to form a new account of the universal -- one which won't hope for '*inert* determinateness', but instead will expect precisely what it sees in the observed world: that is, the *shifting* of determinacy.
-The truth of determinateness, Hegel explains, is '*its relating itself to its opposite*.'[^18] The 'instinct of reason' pushes the observer now to look not merely for 'determinatenesses' in the form of 'distinguishing marks', but for the **laws** that govern the *relating* of these determinatenesses to one another -- that is, the laws of their *movement*.
+The truth of determinateness, Hegel explains, is *'its relating itself to its opposite.'*[^18] The 'instinct of reason' pushes the observer now to look not merely for 'determinatenesses' in the form of 'distinguishing marks', but for the **laws** that govern the *relating* of these determinatenesses to one another -- that is, the laws of their *movement*.
 A